LucyBot-Inc/api-spec-converter/README.md

 # AnyAPI

+Convert between API description formats such as Swagger and RAML

+Currently only supports conversion from Swagger 1.x to Swagger 2.0

 ## Installation
 **Note: AnyAPI is still in alpha.
 The API is not stable.**

 ```bash
 npm instal any-api
 ```

-Convert between API description formats such as Swagger and RAML

 ## Usage